freenas/freenas-docs/userguide/sharing.rst

    the server has to be to a fruit-enabled share.

-These VFS objects do not appear in the dropdown menu:
+These VFS objects do not appear in the drop-down menu:

 * **recycle:** moves deleted files to the recycle directory instead of deleting them.
 Controlled by :guilabel:`Export Recycle Bin` in the